kailash-manasarovar/statement/docs/timeline/2023/july.md

 !!! info "How they do it"
     - Twitter hacking can take place in a number of ways, one of which is in a parasitical manner whereby hackers have delegate access to larger accounts and can post on them.
-    - I'm told they refer to this is as "leaching".
+    - I'm told they refer to this as "leaching".
-    - Mac spoofing can overwrite anything a targeted machine sees which explains the constant UI rewrite hacks, but this probably requires root access to target machines which is probably only available with the help of internet company insiders.
+    - Mac spoofing can overwrite anything a targeted machine sees which explains the constant UI rewrite hacks, but this probably requires initial root access to target machines which is probably only available with the help of internet company insiders.
-    - However, the tweet from 10th July 2023 is public and available so I'm guessing delegated access and/or involvement of the account owner.
+    - However, the above tweet from 10th July 2023 is public and available so I'm guessing delegated access and/or involvement of the account owner.
     - The X hacking was so expert and intense, it would not surprise me if there were some backend hack into the X network that criminals have been exploiting for years.

 - I had no sexual feelings at all while I was in Thailand.